pages-themes/minimal/pages/about2.md

 ## Project Leaders

 The leaders of the Disease Maps Project develop and refine the concept of disease maps, coordinate the activities of the community effort, help to initiate new maps, advise on best practices and offer guidelines.

+lexander Mazein, Researcher, Luxembourg Centre for Systems Biomedicine, University of Luxembourg, Belvaux, Luxembourg
+Marek Ostaszewski, Researcher, Luxembourg Centre for Systems Biomedicine, University of Luxembourg, Belvaux, Luxembourg
+Inna Kuperstein, ACSN Project Coordinator, Computational Systems Biology of Cancer group, Institut Curie, Paris, France
+Anna Niarakis, Associate Professor, University of Evry, University of Paris-Saclay, Evry, France

 <table>
 <tr>